Lublin Główny railway station: Upgrades and modernization

 In 2011 a modernization of the line north of Lublin to Lubartów started.
 The 25 km single track section had its maximum speed upgraded to 120 km/h, from previous 30–60 km/h.
 Once finished, passenger services were restored on it starting from April 2, 2013.

 In 2017 modernization of the line between Lublin and Warsaw (specifically the section between Lublin and Pilawa) began, with train traffic suspended during construction and trains between Warsaw and Lublin rerouted through Łuków.
 The lined re-opened for partial service (using only one of the planned two tracks) in December, 2019.
 Once the upgrades were completed, the trip time between Lublin and Warsaw has been reduced to under 2 hours as of early 2023, with maximum train speed reaching 160 km/h.
 The goal is to further reduce the travel times to 90 minutes once all the track upgrades are completed around 2027.

 In 2018-2021 the train platforms of the station have been upgraded.

-Currently, the Lublin intercity bus terminal is inconveniently located 3 km away from the main railway station, making train-bus transfers difficult.
-However, there are plans to build a new bus terminal near the train station in the years 2021–2023.
+Up until early 2024, the Lublin intercity bus terminal was inconveniently located 3 km away from the main railway station, making train-bus transfers difficult.
+New bus station was opened on 12th of January 2024, and is located directly next to the train station.
 The bus terminal and Lublin Main Station will be part of Lublin Metropolitan Integrated Terminal.
-Construction works are at a very advanced stage.

 Platforms

 Number of platforms as of August 15, 2022:

 Platform 1 - the longest platform adjancent to the station building.
-It is used for sending long-distance trains towards Radom, Warsaw (and beyond e.g. to Wrocław, Gdynia) and Kiev (via Dorohusk).
+It is used for sending long-distance trains towards Radom, Warsaw (and beyond e.g. to Wrocław, Gdynia) and Kyiv (via Dorohusk).

 Platform 1a - It used for sending short long-distance trains in the same directions as platform 1 and local trains to Dęblin.
 It is ended with a buffer stop.

 Platform 1b - It used for sending local trains to Zamość, Chełm, and Lublin Airport.
 Like platform 1a it is ended with a buffer stop.

 Platform 2 - It have two edges.
 It used for sending long-distance and local trains towards Stalowa Wola Rozwadów, Rzeszów Główny (and beyond to Kraków Główny, Wrocław Główny), and toward Chełm, Lublin Airport.

 Platform 3 - It have two edges.
 It mainly used for sending local trains toward Chełm, Włodawa and Zamość.

 Types of trains and carriers

 At Lublin Główny station stops local, express and fast trains (semi-express; train with more stops than express, but fewer than local trains).
 Local trains are managed by Polregio under the REGIO (R) brand, while express and fast trains are managed by PKP Intercity under the InterCity (IC) and Twoje Linie Kolejowe (TLK) brands.

-The station is served by the following service(s):